duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 It is time for you to design and implement a 2D UKF specific to the PiDrone!
 For the implementation, we will have you use the Python library FilterPy, which abstracts away most of the nitty-gritty math.
 If needed, you can refer to the FilterPy documentation and source code [here](https://filterpy.readthedocs.io/en/latest/_modules/index.html).

 ## Handin
-Use this [link](https://classroom.github.com/a/ShEMEmXD) to generate a Github repo for this project.
-Clone the directory to your computer `git clone https://github.com/h2r/project-ukf-yourGithubName.git` This will create a new folder.
+Use this [link](https://classroom.github.com/a/Bq1pZLi8) to generate a Github repo for this project.
+Clone the directory to your computer `git clone https://github.com/h2r/project-ukf-2019-yourGithubName.git` This will create a new folder.

 Commit and push your changes before the assignment is due.
 This will allow us to access the files you pushed to Github and grade them accordingly.
 If you commit and push after the assignment deadline, we will use your latest commit as your final submission, and you will be marked late.

 ```
-cd project-ukf-yourGithubName
+cd project-ukf-2019-yourGithubName
 git add -A
 git commit -a -m 'some commit message. maybe handin, maybe update'
 git push